Investing in Switzerland

 Investing in Swiss Stocks Directly

 The last and most difficult option for investing in Switzerland is purchasing stocks directly on one of Switzerland's two main stock exchanges.
-The SIX Swiss Exchange is the country's largest exchange and home to most of the largest stocks, while the Berne eXchange caters to small and medium-sized companies, much like the AMEX or OTC Markets in the U.S.
+The SIX Swiss Exchange is the country's largest exchange and home to most of the largest stocks, while the Berne eXchange caters to small and medium-sized companies, much like the NYSE American or OTC Markets in the U.S.